chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_stop

-The ``stop`` subcommand is used to stop all services enabled on the Chef server.
+The ``stop`` subcommand is used to stop all services enabled on the Chef Infra Server.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: